miyabishi/waltz_engine/world/README.md

 # About these codes.
 These source code were copied from WORLD project(https://github.com/mmorise/World).
-This code must be used in accordance with licence of WORLD project.
+These codes must be used in accordance with licence of WORLD project.